Imperial cult: Ancient and Imperial Japan

+In the 16th, 19th, and 20th centuries, Japanese nationalist philosophers paid special attention to the emperor and believed devotion to him and other political causes that furthered the Japanese state was "the greatest virtue".
+However, in the 14th century, most religious figures and philosophers in Japan thought that excessive veneration of the state and the emperor would consign one to hell.

 Ancient Southeast Asia

 Devaraja is the Hindu-Buddhist cult of deified royalty in Southeast Asia.
 It is simply described as Southeast Asian concept of divine king.
-The concept viewed the monarch (king) as the living god, the incarnation of the supreme god, often attributed to Shiva or Vishnu, on earth.
-The concept is closely related to Indian concept of Chakravartin (universal monarch).
+The concept viewed the monarch (king) as the living god, the incarnation of the supreme god, often attributed to Shiva or Vishnu, on Earth.
+The concept is closely related to Indian concept of Chakravartin (wheel turning monarch).
 In politics, it is viewed as the divine justification of a king's rule.
 The concept gained its elaborate manifestations in ancient Java and Cambodia, where monuments such as Prambanan and Angkor Wat were erected to celebrate the king's divine rule on earth.